CSCfi/csc-user-guide/docs/cloud/rahti/storage/expand-volumes.md

 The storage request is at **status > accessModes > ReadWriteOnce > capacity > storage**.

 !!!
 Note
-    In current v3.11 of OpenShift, dynamic resizing is deactivated.
+    In the current v3.11 of OpenShift, dynamic resizing is deactivated.
 The storage drivers are not stable enough to trust dynamic resizing will be done without failure.
-On newer versions of OpenShift this will be revised.
+On newer versions of OpenShift, this will be revised.